chloealbright/DevHiveMind/_CODE/_Organize/Glossary.md

 **Propagation** refers to the transmission, spread, or dissemination of something, such as information, signals, or effects, from one point or source to another.
 It involves the process of carrying or passing on these elements to reach a wider or different area, often involving a sequence of steps or changes as they move from their origin to their destination.
 Propagation can occur in various contexts, including in the fields of science, technology, communication, and biology. ^5487d3

+Typed languages - are the languages in which we define the type of data type and it will be known by machine at the compile-time or at runtime.
+Typed languages can be classified into two categories:  ^acb92b